scottaohara/accessible_modal_window/README.md

 The `href` attribute of a link may act as the identifier for the target dialog, if the `data-modal-open` attribute value is empty.
 However, if you would like this link to go to another location, if JavaScript were disabled, then set the `href` to the appropriate URL, and set the `data-modal-open` to the `IDREF` of the dialog within the document.

 ### Modal Dialog Base Markup
-The bare minimum markup for a modal dialog would be the following:
+The minimum markup for a modal dialog would be the following:

 ```html
 <div id="unique_ID_to_match_data-modal-open" data-modal>